f5devcentral/f5-agility-labs-irules/docs/class2/class2.rst

 Cooking with iRules - Security/SSL
 ==================================

 Security vulnerabilities are on the rise.
-In 2015 alone we saw zero-day exploits more than double from the previous year (according to Symantec’s 2015 Internet Security Threat Report), accounting for roughly one new attack each week in 2015.
+In 2015 alone, zero-day exploits more than double from the previous year (according to Symantec’s 2015 Internet Security Threat Report), accounting for roughly one new attack each week in 2015.
 It certainly doesn’t help that, in